Technology and Social Change (TaSC) Research Project

 - Parallel Ports: Sociotechnical Change from the Alt-Right to Alt-Tech (p.
 49, J. Donovan, B. Lewis, and B. Friedberg)

 - Controlling the spread of online hate and violence (video, J. Donovan)

 - The role of media and technology after terror attacks (video, J. Donovan)

 Technology and Social Change Research Project

-Dr. Donovan completed her PhD in Sociology and Science Studies at the University of California San Diego, and was a postdoctoral fellow at the UCLA Institute for Society and Genetics, where she studied white supremacists’ use of DNA ancestry tests, social movements, and technology.
+Dr. Donovan received her Ph.D. in Sociology and Science Studies from the University of California San Diego, and was a postdoctoral fellow at the UCLA Institute for Society and Genetics, where she studied white supremacists’ use of DNA ancestry tests, social movements, and technology.

 For all inquiries directed to Dr. Donovan (including press) please contact us at: email@example.com